 This track has great views and a waterfall that plummets through a rock arch.
-Just beyond the camping area the loop track takes you on a clockwise circuit of the reserve.
+From the campground, take the bridge across Nimrod Stream where the loop track takes you on an anti-clockwise circuit of the reserve.
 Initially it climbs steeply up out of the forest to a lookout point which gives good views out to the coast.

 The track then drops sharply down to Nimrod Stream which has to be forded.
 A short detour upstream (watch out for slippery rocks) takes you to a pretty 15 m waterfall cascading through a small rock arch.
 From here the track climbs again to rocky knolls with great views out over the reserve to the coast.
 The track then drops back through the forest to the car park.